Ciaxur/keepass-tui/README.md

 ## show_entry
 Uses `fzf` to display a TUI for interactive search through the given keepass database entries, then displays the content of that entry.

+## copy_pass
+Uses `fzf` to display a TUI for interactive search through the given keepass database entries, then displays the content of that entry and copies the password into the clipboard.